Good to know

+Support.
 Working doubly hard than any significant components of the Gel Court Speed by Asics is the midsole.
 The Trusstic System is fixed into this middle section of the shoe.
 It prevents excessive torsion that can injure the foot and ankle.
 This piece of resin engineering inhibits the foot from twisting dangerously and painfully as it moves in different angles inside the court.

 To illustrate, the midfoot foam is carved out to give way to this shank and to strengthen the shoe’s stability.
 It is fixed under the arch section that suppresses inward twisting of the foot during landings while allowing outward turning during toe-offs.